We’re going to show you a few methods that you can put in place to help resolve the Facebook and Google Analytics discrepancy.

 Explain to your clients and company executives that Facebook Ads and Google Analytics 4 report clicks and sessions differently and that the most important thing to focus on is the impact of campaigns rather than consolidation of metrics.

-Using marketing attribution software like Ruler, you can track visitors on an individual level, allowing you to monitor and measure the exact movements and track cross-channel journeys effectively:
+Using marketing attribution software like Ruler, you can track visitors on an individual level, allowing you to monitor and measure the exact movements and track cross-channel journeys more cohesively.

-With Ruler’s marketing mix modelling you can determine the impact of Facebook ads on key business metrics such as revenue.
+One benefit of Ruler is that it uses marketing mix modelling to determine the impact of different Facebook ads on business metrics such as revenue.

 It’s important to remember that Facebook and Google Analytics 4 are two completely different platforms.